How were you expecting to feel after four days with us?

 How were the boat trips?

 "The boat trips were amazing.
-The boat trip was incredible.
+The first boat trip was incredible.
 That second boat trip blew my mind.
 I did not expect that from down here.
 It’s my first time down here.
 It looked like something from King Kong, something you’d expect from the northern hemisphere, like the Greenlands, the Icelands, that kind of style, those cliff faces, I’ll never forget that."

 How did you find the other shoots?

-"Especially the lighthouse, I really had a really great night that night.
+"Especially the lighthouse, I really had a great night that night.
 Chasing the sunset, and running around, and everyone had smiles on their faces everywhere, they knew they were nailing some shots, so it was good, I learned so much from the astro stuff."

-How was the food & accommodation?
+How was the food and accommodation?

 How was Luke?